vividfog/nordpool-predict-fi/README.md

 - Since the day of the week (Sunday vs. Monday) makes a difference, as does the time of the day (3 AM vs. 7 PM), and a month (January vs. July), those too were included as variables.
 But the day-of-the-month was not, because all it says is likely already captured by the weather, the time and the weekday.

-- Nuclear power production data is included post-hoc and near future is inferred from last known values.
-Planned or unplanned maintenance break can offset a large amount of supply that wind power then needs to replace.
-The model reacts to these with a few hours a delay, as the drop becomes apparent in the input data.
+- Nuclear power production data: Planned or unplanned maintenance break can offset a large amount of supply that wind power then needs to replace.
+The model uses ENTSO-E messages to deduce near-future nuclear capacity, and failing that, falls back to the last known realized value from Fingrid.

 Data schema used for training and inference is this: